thegridelectric/gridworks/docs/g-node-instance.rst

 GNodeInstance
 =============

-A **GNodeInstance** is the one of the layers of abtraction connecting a GNode with a running app in a Docker container.
+A **GNodeInstance** is the one of the layers of abstraction connecting a GNode with a running app in a Docker container.
 At any point in time, a GNode can be represented by only one GNodeInstance.